 The Aikido Symbol

 The triangle is the strongest geometric shape in nature and it represents the aikidoka a within the dynamic sphere which is represented by the circle.
-The square represents the aggressor and the fact that the triangle and circle are in the centre represent that the aikidoka and his dynamic sphere are the centre of the Aikidoka’s universe around which the aggressor revolves.
+The square represents the aggressor and the fact that the triangle and circle are in the centre represent that the aikidoka and their dynamic sphere are the centre of the Aikidoka’s universe around which the aggressor revolves.